RAS598-2025-S-Team07/RAS598-2025-S-Team07.github.io/docs/index.md

 ## Interaction

-The TurtleBot 4 is equipped with a depth camera, LiDAR, and a Raspberry Pi board, enabling effective interaction and control.
-Due to the limited field of view of the depth camera and the desire to reduce computational load on the Raspberry Pi, we have adopted shoe detection as a lightweight and focused approach for user identification.
-A custom-trained model will detect the user's shoes, allowing us to estimate their direction relative to the image center.
-The image data will be processed externally on a PC or online on the raspberry pi, and the results will be used to guide robot's motion.
+The TurtleBot 4 is equipped with a depth camera, LiDAR, and a Raspberry Pi, enabling effective sensing, interaction, and control.
+Due to the limited field of view of the depth camera and the computational constraints of the onboard Raspberry Pi, we adopted a lightweight user identification strategy based on shoe detection.
+A custom-trained model detects and localizes the user's shoes to estimate both the direction and distance of the user relative to the robot.

-LiDAR will be used for 360-degree obstacle detection and distance maintenance, and will play a central role in real-time gap-finding navigation.
-In situations where the robot is unable to find a viable local path using the gap-finding algorithm, it will fall back on a pre-built SLAM map to determine an alternative route.
-This layered approach allows the robot to adapt intelligently to dynamic and complex environments.
+Our original design envisioned a hybrid navigation framework in which the LiDAR would provide 360-degree obstacle detection, assist in maintaining a safe following distance, and enable real-time gap-finding for navigation.
+In scenarios where no viable local path was identified through the gap-finding algorithm, the robot would fall back on a SLAM-based approach using the Nav2 stack to generate a local map and plan an alternative route.
+This layered architecture was intended to allow the robot to adapt intelligently to complex, dynamic environments.

+However, due to persistent integration challenges with SLAM, Nav2, and the custom gap-finding algorithm, we revised our approach.
+The final implementation relies solely on local path planning, obstacle avoidance, and user direction input via shoe detection.
+In this setup, the robot receives the estimated direction of the user and initiates motion toward that direction using the gap-finding algorithm, while simultaneously maintaining environmental awareness and avoiding dynamic obstacles.

 ![Interaction](/assets/images/IMG_9870.png "Interaction between various components")